 So how does a small business become proactive about its online reputation without spending a lot of time or money?
 It can be an expensive and time-consuming process, no doubt.

 But it doesn't have to be.

-At e-footprints.com, we will work with your business to handle all reviews effectively–not by simply thanking a customer for a good review, but responding to a customer on a bad review.
+At e-footprints.com, we work with your business to handle all reviews effectively; not by simply thanking a customer for a good review, but by responding to a customer on a bad review.
 The faster you can respond to a negative review, the more likely you are to keep that client as a customer.
 When that person has a bad experience and you correct it, they will most likely tell other potential customers how your business handled the situation.

-Working with e-footprints.com will ensure that you are aware of what people are saying about your business and that you are handling it effectively.
+Working with e-footprints.com will ensure that you are aware of what people are saying about your business and that you are handling it properly.

 Our system will:

-- E-mail customers asking for a review.
+- E-mail customers asking for a review;

-- Provide an easy way for happy customers to add their review to popular review sites, like Facebook and Google.
+- Provide an easy way for happy customers to add their review to popular review sites, like Facebook and Google;

 - And so much more.